“50 Ways to Leave Your Lover”

 - Measure Twice and Cut Once – Consider all Options

 Remember the song “50 ways to leave your lover” by Paul Simon?
 When I started working with retiring advisors 20 years ago succession planning options were very limited; you simply found someone more junior in age and worked out a deal.
 In fact, quite often the new advisor was a family member who could be trusted to meet the needs of your clients.
 Today there are a myriad of options that can be tailored to your personal goals (see point #1 above Know what you want) first and foremost.
-These include payment options that resemble a lifelong annuity to team based platforms that can easily absorb clients.
-I recently met one advisor who sold a large and well established practice and regretted not exploring a number of options as he simply didn’t know they existed.
+These include payment options that resemble a lifelong annuity to team-based platforms that can easily absorb clients.
+I recently met one advisor who sold a large and well-established practice and regretted not exploring a number of options as he simply didn’t know they existed.
 Knowing what you want and mindfully incorporating all possible scenarios into a careful planning process is key to meeting your needs.

 - Upfront Price is only a Secondary Consideration

 You’ve worked hard for your business and built it brick by brick, client by client and rightfully you take a great deal of pride over what you’ve accomplished.
 So what is it worth?
 If your first thoughts turn towards recurring revenue as well as client and asset demographics you are in the right ballpark.
-You need to also go deeper and consider aspects such as whether you use a detailed contact management system and whether key staff will remain in place post transition.
+You need to also go deeper and consider aspects such as whether you use a detailed contact management system and whether key staff will remain in place post-transition.
 Even if you are not contemplating selling your practice these same factors should be incorporated into your business planning.
 A well run practice (business) benefits you today and adds equity value down the road.
 In other words, incorporate value for yourself first.

 Having made note of the qualities of your practice, did you know that there are factors outside of these characteristics that have a strong influence on price?
 Remember in point 1 above that your practice and your life are intertwined.
 Deal specific characteristics that stem from your personal requirements have a dramatic impact on price.
-Consider how long you will stay on to assist the seller, your payment terms, retention provisions, the deemed tax disposition of sale proceeds, your desire to remain partially involved, etc. In fact I’ve seen the upfront price be re-negotiated once the terms of the purchase & sale agreement became more apparent to both parties.
+Consider how long you will stay on to assist the seller, your payment terms, retention provisions, the deemed tax disposition of sale proceeds, your desire to remain partially involved, etc. In fact, I’ve seen the upfront price be re-negotiated once the terms of the purchase & sale agreement became more apparent to both parties.
 Without knowing the intentions of both buyer and seller it is always very difficult to determine a price.

 Finally, perhaps the best determiner is to test the waters by marketing it to only qualified firms and individuals.
-A careful and well timed marketing strategy is as a crucial as the notional value placed on any practice.
-At the end of the day we all know that the real price of anything is what someone wants to pay for it.
+A careful and well-timed marketing strategy is as a crucial as the notional value placed on any practice.
+At the end of the day, we all know that the real price of anything is what someone wants to pay for it.
 Getting in front of the right person is therefore key.

 - Bring in Experts When Needed

 Most advisors I’ve met have a very eclectic skill set which is a fancy way of saying they are a jack of all trades.
-When you started in the business you probably signed your own lease, bought your own furniture, hired your first assistant, implemented software systems, etc. etc. It is therefore a natural inclination to “go it alone” when it comes time to leaving the business you’ve worked so hard to build.
-A few things to consider here are that there is significantly more at stake in these later years and transitioning a practice is (usually) only done once in person’s life.
+When you started in the business you probably signed your own lease, bought your own furniture, hired your first assistant, implemented software systems, etc. etc. It is, therefore, a natural inclination to “go it alone” when it comes time to leave the business you’ve worked so hard to build.
+A few things to consider here are that there is significantly more at stake in these later years and transitioning a practice is (usually) only done once in a person’s life.
 Using outside experts who have comparative experience in valuation and marketing a practice as well as legal and tax experts is essential.
 You’ve got so much at stake, at this critical point in time why leave anything to chance?

 - Be Fair, Upfront and Transparent

 Remember those things our parents did their best to teach us?
 They are also true when negotiations take place between both buyers and sellers.
 I recently met an advisor in his early seventies who had two deals fall through because the junior advisor simply left.
-My first inclination was to feel terrible for this man but on closer examination the terms of both deals were very one sided and frankly flawed.
+My first inclination was to feel terrible for this man but on closer examination, the terms of both deals were very one-sided and frankly flawed.
 In one case the buyer left because the senior advisor remained longer than verbally agreed upon and in the second instance the price was so exorbitant the new advisor simply could not pay.
 Whether you are the buyer or seller, the commercial terms must make sense for you and everyone else.
 Having a detailed purchase & sale agreement that takes all parties interests into account is crucial.
 The seller, purchaser and clients must all benefit with a win-win-win strategy.

 - Plan Smart and Plan Ahead